DPassarelli/6-mils/docs/OrderRequest.md

 #### `classification`

-This value, if specified, must be a plain object.
+This value must be a plain object.
 Each key will be used to populate the `domain` attribute of a `<Classification>` child element, and the value will be used for the text of the element.
 For example,

 `classification: { UNSPSC: '5136030000' }` → `<Classification domain="UNSPSC">5136030000</Classification>`